bcking284/dev_homelab/README.md

 - decided to switch up to restconf
 - made branch for bgp/restconf
 - enabled restconf on all routers
+- was unable to enable restconf on the switch, I can do netconf though.
+- will consider merging this branch tomorrow and doing netconf instead next, pivoting to restconf later

 # 05/23/26
 - Plan was to configure OSPF areas 0-2 all on one go